Social Media Communication Plan

 Content that doesn't serve one of these three goals doesn't get published.

 Establish Embark as the authoritative name in India GCC advisory.
 Messaging stays consistent, proof-points are specific, and Embassy Group's 30-year infrastructure record is central to every brand claim.
+The ISG Provider Lens recognition in May 2026 is now a standing credibility anchor to reference across posts.

 Publish practitioner-led analysis that senior decision-makers read and share.
-The India GCC landscape is evolving fast Embark should be the first name that comes to mind when boards want an informed view.
+The India GCC landscape is evolving fast.
+Embark should be the first name that comes to mind when boards want an informed view.
+Media features in ET, BW People, and TheCSRUniverse across April to June confirm the editorial positioning is already working.

 A three-level structure: one central idea, six proof-points, four voice principles.